who is gamepossible learning?

 sandra schwarzkopf:

-After a wonderful experience in the classroom as a learner, Sandra couldn’t wait to stay there as a teacher.
+After a wonderful experience in the classroom as a learner, Sandra couldn’t wait to experience it as a teacher.
 She taught at the high school level for over 10 years with a focus in social studies and civic responsibility, over the years also becoming an expert in the glory of teenage-hood.
 Sandra was appointed the Technology Integration Specialist and spent years evaluating and implementing software both school and district-wide, working closely with administrators and teachers in how to effectively use technology in the classroom.
-Sandra prides herself on her relationships with both her students and her colleagues and still meets with former students as they make their way through college and beyond.